OlineRanum/FACT_DetectorAnalysisSoftware/README.md

 # Online tool for Live Plotting of FACT Data

-_Description:_ The package reads the _raw FACT data files_ (see below) coming in from the FACT data acusition system, and is processed from a local dir _/Data/_.
+_Description:_ The package reads the raw FACT data files (see below) coming in from the FACT data acquisition system, and is processed from a local dir /Data/.
 The package contains classes for setting up the detector environment, and for running analysis over singular or multiple datasets.
-The package puts out several visualization modules for information stored in the FACT data, as describet further below.
+The package puts out several visualization modules for information stored in the FACT data, as described in greater detail below.

-_Intention:_ The intention of this package is to provide easy acsess to the FACT data, as it is streamed directly from the detector into the _Data_ directory.
+_Intention:_ This package intends to provide easy access to the FACT data, as it is streamed directly from the detector into the Data directory.
 This will make it easier to check that everything runs as it should, and to perform easy analysis on top of the data.

 _Future Development:_ Future development consists of building a solid graphical user interface and a simple installation mechanism for the package.
 A mechanism to easily add new analysis modules and adjust the detector parameters through settings.txt must come into place.

 ### Installation

 The package will in the future be installable and runnable through a GUI, as per early development stages the code is run through the main.py file.

 Exec system to be built

 ### Usage